 The welfare of the POWs was of no concern to the Japanese.
 The only concern they had was getting the runway built.
 If the number of POWs identified as being sick was too large, the Japanese would simply walk among the POWs, at the school, and select POWs who did not display any physical signs of illness or injury.
 Men suffering from dysentery or pellagra could not get out of work.

 Apparently, John became ill and was returned to Cabanatuan and was assigned to Barracks 13, Group 2.
-Medical records kept at the camp show that he was admitted on June 15, 1943.
-Why he was admitted and when he was discharged was not recorded.
+Medical records kept at the camp show that he was tested for entamoeba histolytica which caused amebic dysentery and was positive.
+He was admitted to Ward 23 on June 15, 1943, but no date of discharge was recorded.

 An order was issued on October 3 that all good khaki garments, hats, rifle belts, and field bags they had must be turned over to the Japanese.
 The next day, the Japanese sent 1300 POWs to Bongabong in captured U.S. trucks.
 On one of the front bumpers of a 6 by 6 truck were the markings “Hq 192nd.”
 The POWs were back in the camp by 8:00 P.M. and to the surprise of the other POWs, their possessions were returned to them.
 It turned out that the Japanese were still shooting the movie, and the POWs were used as extras in the movie.
 Also during the month, the POWs noted that the food they were growing on the camp farm was being sent to Manila.
 On October 18, 103 telegrams were brought to the camp but only 21 men present in the camp received them.
 It appeared that other men were out on work details.
 Four days later, 175 telegrams arrived at the camp, but only 65 were distributed.
 It was noted that some had been received in Tokyo that same month.